 Australian oats: not just for breakfast

-Australian oat noodles and oat “rice” could be set to become the latest pantry staples here and overseas, thanks to new manufacturing processes developed by the Australian Export Grains Innovation Centre (AEGIC), which specialises in research and development and food innovation to encourage investment in value-added grain products.
+Noodles and “rice” made from Australian oats could become the latest pantry staples here and overseas, thanks to new manufacturing processes developed by the Australian Export Grains Innovation Centre (AEGIC).
+AEGIC specialises in research and development and food innovation to encourage investment in value-added grain products.

-AEGIC is currently on the lookout for food brands and manufacturers who can fast-track getting the products to market and help move oats beyond the breakfast table to becoming a healthier everyday option for lunch, dinner or snacking.
+The centre is currently on the lookout for food brands and manufacturers who can fast-track getting the products to market.
+The aim is to move oats beyond the breakfast table to a healthier everyday option for lunch, dinner or snacking.

-Developed from Australian oats which are high in beta glucan – a soluble fibre that can help to reduce cholesterol levels and boost heart and gut health – the new products offer superior nutritional benefits to other rice and noodle offerings.
-AEGIC’s oat rice contains twice as much dietary fibre as other white and brown rices, as well as fewer carbohydrates, more protein and a greater concentration of healthy unsaturated fatty acids.
+Developed from Australian oats, the new products offer superior nutritional benefits to other rice and noodle offerings.
+Oats are high in beta-glucan – a soluble fibre that can reduce cholesterol levels and boost heart and gut health.
+AEGIC’s oat rice also contains twice as much dietary fibre as other white and brown rice.
+Plus it contains fewer carbohydrates, more protein and a greater concentration of healthy unsaturated fatty acids.
 The oat rice can be cooked and eaten in a similar way to traditional rice.

-AEGIC has also developed a processing method to make high-quality noodles from 100 percent wholegrain oat flour.
-The noodles are produced without additives, with a hydro-thermal treatment used to ensure the shelf life is the same as traditional wheat noodles.
+AEGIC has also developed a processing method to make high-quality noodles from wholegrain oat flour.
+The noodles contain no additives.
+They’re also made with a hydro-thermal treatment that ensures the shelf life is the same as traditional wheat noodles.